Christian

 EXCESSIVE

-doctrine, detailed monitoring or close administrative contact -
+inquiries into religious doctrine, detailed monitoring or close

 speakers.